 In case of those every day emergencies you need these eight essentials in your backpack, whether you’re on campus (or getting ready to travel the world).

 At college you might be spending your entire day on campus, living out of your backpack.
-One thing I quickly learned was to stash a little baggie full of essentials for the tiny emergencies I seemed to have happen to me right in the middle of my day.
-But once I got all these things together, I was totally converted to the backpack life, and not just for school.
-I brought a couple backpacks abroad when I was a BYU Volunteer in China and haven’t looked back.
-Backpacks are the way to go when you’re traveling.
+One thing I quickly learned was to stash a little baggie full of essentials for the tiny emergencies I seemed to have happen to me right in the middle of my day of classes (and on any of my trips ... turns out these same things helped me on campus and when I was living in China).

-So once you’ve picked out the perfect school backpack (that will also work for a semester living abroad), make sure to keep these 8 things inside at all times:
+Whether you're signing up for a semester of school or a semester abroad, make sure to keep these 8 things inside at all times:

 Ever felt more helpless than when you watch the battery slowly drain out of your phone, knowing that you have no way to charge it back up?
 Stash a charger in your bag for emergencies and never feel helpless again.
 Now you can check out these 15 apps to make college a breeze without worrying about a draining battery.